 If you do not find a font that quite encapsulates who you are, you could even opt for a custom designed font.
 Not only will this make sure that you nail how your target audience should perceive you, but it will guarantee that your brand is truly unique.

-Whether you are deciding on your color palette or typography, it is best to keep it simple by limiting the number you use.
+Whether you are deciding on your color palette or typography, it's best to keep it simple by limiting the number you use.
 A color palette can still get away with one main colour, two accent colours and a few complementary colours.
 Though, when working with fonts, it is best to use no more than three.

 3.2 Identify your tone of voice